 A dog usually bites as a reaction to a stimulus that poses him in a stressful situation, defending himself or his territory.
-Furthermore, when being scared or feeling threatened, any dog can bite, regardless of their breed, age or gender.
+Furthermore, any dog can bite when being scared or feeling threatened, regardless of breed, age or gender.

 The statistics show that every year, in the United States, four and a half million people are bitten by dogs, one-fifth of them needing medical attention.
 Children are the most frequent victims because they don’t know how to approach dogs.
-Most dog bites happen while interacting with familiar dogs, revealing the need to better educate children and adults on how to interact with a dog.
+Most dog bites happen while interacting with familiar dogs, revealing the need to better educate children and adults on interacting with a dog.

 Protection of property is a common issue among dogs, including toys, food, territory and even human beings.
-An early training helps minimize possessive behavior that usually arises in any dog.
-If you want to properly train your dog, choose commands such as “leave it” that helps prevent toy aggression.
-Regarding the food aggression, you can teach your dog to sit and wait while you put their food down.
+Early training helps minimize possessive behavior that usually arises in any dog.
+If you want to train your dog correctly, choose commands such as “leave it” to prevent toy aggression.
+You can teach your dog to sit and wait while you put their food down regarding food aggression.
 You can also approach the food bowl and add some treats to the food.

 A bad mood or health issues

 Some dogs may bite during play.
 Avoid aggressive games like wrestling and other games that can lead to nipping or biting.
-Teach your dog basic commands to better manage various situations.
-An aggressive behavior can be dangerous if it gets out of control.
+Teach your dog basic commands to manage various situations better.
+Aggressive behavior can be dangerous if it gets out of control.

 Fear or threatening behavior

 When fearing something, a dog is tempted to bite.
 Fear usually appears while interacting with strange persons or unfamiliar situations.
 Socialization helps dogs handle stressful situations.
 Dogs that are not properly socialized in puppyhood may develop phobias.

 It is recommended to avoid approaching unfamiliar dogs as you may expose yourself to a dangerous situation.
 Learn children to not sneak up on dogs, startle or bother them while sleeping.